polylogyx/platform-docs/13_Rest_API/Readme.md

 	"status": "success"
 }

 ```
 ### Get All Available Configs from Server

-Lists all available configs that can be applied to managed nodes.
+Lists all available configs that can be applied to managed nodes based on their platform.

 ```
 URL: https://<Base URL>/configs